-The main event of the kick-off was a panel discussion, featuring four prominent members of McGill’s and Montreal’s food communities: Graham Calder – founder of P3 Permaculture, a social enterprise that seeks to make permaculture more accessible; Erik Chevrier – a part-time Concordia professor and researcher with extensive experience in reforming Concordia’s food system; Nat Alexander – a project manager at Midnight Kitchen, a non-profit at McGill with a mission to increase the accessibility of food on campus through meal pick-ups and a gardening program; and Karine Houde – representative at Santropol Roulant, a collective dedicated to maintaining the communal nature of food.
+The event featured a panel discussion, including four prominent members of McGill’s and Montreal’s food communities: Graham Calder – founder of P3 Permaculture, a social enterprise that seeks to make permaculture more accessible; Erik Chevrier – part-time Concordia professor and researcher who helped reform Concordia’s food system; Nat Alexander – project manager at Midnight Kitchen, a non-profit at McGill with a mission to increase the accessibility of food on campus through meal pick-ups and a gardening program; and Karine Houde – representative at Santropol Roulant, a collective dedicated to maintaining the communal nature of food.

 The MFC founders saw the food service system on McGill’s campus become more and more profit-driven throughout their university experiences, and decided that “social and environmental dimensions” of food needed to be re-established.

-All of the panelists, especially Nat Alexander and Karine Houde, highlighted the inherently collective dimension of food as an integral part of our identities, communities, and cultures.
-The panelists, implicitly, and the organizers, explicitly, emphasized that food is more than a transaction.
-However, the corporate system gradually dominating our food services has made food nothing but one on university campuses, hospitals, and even in prison.
+For MFC and the panelists, food is inherently collective, forming an integral part of our identities, communities, and cultures.
+The panelists, implicitly, and the organizers, explicitly, emphasize that food is more than a transaction.
+However, the corporate system has made food nothing but one on university campuses, hospitals, and even in prison.

 … we must also recognize the development issues much closer to us – the ones in our own university.
 Food security and the history of corporatization of food systems at McGill and across North American universities are inextricably linked with poverty, race, capitalism, and the rise of conglomerates.